-After writing a school paper in MLA style, start formatting your works cited page.
-Hopefully, you’ve created a working or preliminary bibliography or works cited page as you did your research.
-Now you simply take your preliminary Works Cited page and start arranging it as required.
+When writing a school paper in MLA 8 style, you will need to know how to format your works cited page.
+Hopefully, you’ve created a working or preliminary bibliography as you did your research.
+Now, you simply take your preliminary works cited page and start arranging it as required.
 One common question is whether numbers come before letters.
-The quick answer is ‘no’.
+The quick answer is “no.”

-It is more likely you’ll have entries that can be easily alphabetized; however, on occasion, you may find a source that starts with a number.
-If the source has an author, cite it by the last name of the author
+Normally, it is easy to alphabetize entries in your MLA format works cited list.
+However, on occasion, you may find a source that starts with a number.
+If the source has an author, cite it by the last name of the author first.

 Orwell, George.
 1984

-If you have two works by the same author, alphabetize by the author’s last name, then the title of the book.
-If the title is a number, alphabetized it as though it’s spelled out:
+If you have two or more works by the same author, alphabetize your list by the author’s last name, and then the title of the book.
+If the title starts with a number, alphabetize your list as though the number is spelled out: